Full Frame Bag: What It Is, and How to Pick the Right One

 Will a full frame bag or a compact bag fit my bike?

 A compact bag like the Trail fits almost any frame — road, MTB or gravel — because it only needs a short run of top tube and down tube for its velcro straps.
 Full-frame bags are sized to a specific triangle shape, so fit is far fussier.
-Check our sizing guide before you buy either type.
+Our sizing guide gives the measurements for either type.

 Prefer to read verified buyer feedback first?
 See our customer reviews, or explore the Complete Kit bundle that pairs the Trail with the Pilot phone bag.